bobalob/Azure-VM-Snapshots/README.md

 # Azure-VM-Snapshots
-Powershell Functions for Creating Azure RM VM Snapshots
+Powershell Functions for Creating and Reverting to Azure RM VM Snapshots

-**DO NOT USE THIS ON A PRODUCTION VM!**

-Usage:

-Load the functions
+**It is inadvisable to use this on a production VM.
+The revert function will delete your VM and recreate it using the same settings.
+It's possible that the script may cause unintended results.**

+Examples:

+Load the functions, you will also need to login to your Azure account

     C:\> . .\AzureSnapFunctions.PS1
+    C:\> Login-AzureRMAccount

 Create a New snapshot for all VHDs in a VM (VM Should be powered down)

-    C:\> New-AzureRMVMSnap -VMName MyVM -SnapshotName "Dave's Snapshot"
+    C:\> New-AzureRMVMSnap -VMName MyVM -SnapshotName "Foo"

 View the snapshots for all VHDs on a VM